The BJJ Story

 Mitsuyo Maeda — From Kodokan to Brazil

-Mitsuyo Maeda was born in Aomori Prefecture, Japan in 1878, and enrolled at the Kodokan in 1895.
-He quickly proved himself a gifted practitioner and was selected for an important mission: to demonstrate judo's effectiveness abroad.
+Mitsuyo Maeda was born November 18, 1878, in Funazawa, Aomori Prefecture, Japan — son of a sumo wrestler.
+Standing just 164 cm and weighing 68 kg, he enrolled at the Kodokan in 1895, quickly proving himself a gifted practitioner selected for an important mission: demonstrating judo's effectiveness abroad.

 On November 16, 1904, Maeda sailed from Yokohama with his master Tsunejiro Tomita, arriving in New York on December 8.
 But reality was harsh — Tomita suffered a humiliating defeat, and Maeda realized that academic judo had to adapt to a rougher world of wrestlers and boxers.

 What followed was a remarkable odyssey.
-For over a decade, Maeda traveled the world — through the USA, Britain, Spain, Cuba, Mexico — fighting practitioners of all martial arts.
-It was during this period he earned the nickname "Conde Koma" — Count Combat.
+For over a decade, Maeda traveled the world — through the USA, Britain, Belgium, Spain, Cuba, and Mexico — fighting practitioners of all martial arts.
+It was in Europe that he earned the nickname "Conde Koma" — Count Combat.

 Maeda's approach evolved through these fights.
 He integrated techniques from different styles, and his jiu-jitsu became an increasingly practical, battle-tested art.

-On November 14, 1914, Maeda arrived in Brazil as part of a Japanese immigration wave.
-He settled in Belém, capital of Pará state, where he befriended Gastão Gracie, an influential businessman.
+In July 1914, Maeda arrived in Brazil as part of a Japanese immigration wave.
+He settled in Belém, capital of Pará state, where he befriended Gastão Gracie, a businessman of Scottish descent.
+As early as March 11, 1915, Maeda organized Brazil's first jiu-jitsu tournament, announced in the newspaper Gazeta de Notícias — held at Teatro Carlos Gomes in Rio de Janeiro, with ten rules governing competition.

-In 1917, Maeda opened doors that would change martial arts history forever.
-Fourteen-year-old Carlos Gracie, Gastão's eldest son, witnessed a jiu-jitsu demonstration and was immediately captivated.
-As thanks for Gastão's help, Maeda began teaching Carlos.
+In 1917, fourteen-year-old Carlos Gracie, Gastão's eldest son, witnessed a jiu-jitsu demonstration at the Teatro da Paz in Belém and was immediately captivated.
+As thanks for Gastão's help, Maeda began teaching Carlos — through his student Jacintho Ferro — his battle-tested jiu-jitsu.

 Maeda died in Belém on November 28, 1941, but the knowledge he left behind lived on through the Gracie family, who would transform this Japanese martial art into something uniquely Brazilian — and eventually a global phenomenon.